judahdski/judahdski/README.md

-- 👋 Hi, I’m @judahdski
+- 👋 Hi, I’m Judah Joshua Martin Dasuki (@judahdski)
-- 👀 I’m interested in front-end development.
+- 👀 I’m interested in mobile development.
-- 🌱 I’m currently learning java and web-development.
+- 🌱 I’m currently learning android and flutter development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me?
+You can send an e-mail at judahjmdasuki@gmail.com

 <!---
 judahdski/judahdski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.